 Steven Bennet is a lecturer in the School of Global Innovation and Leadership in the Lucas College and Graduate School of Business.
 He holds an MBA from the University of California, Los Angeles.
 He is also a certified public accountant.
 He teaches entrepreneurial finance, entrepreneurship and corporate finance.

-John Delacruz is an assistant professor of advertising in the School of Journalism and Mass Communications.
+John Delacruz is an associate professor of advertising in the School of Journalism and Mass Communications.
 He holds a master’s in the history of art and design from Manchester Metropolitan University.
 His interests include social and digital channels within the advertising process and experiential learning spaces and their impacts on the creative disciplines of advertising and graphic design.

 Stan Malos is a professor of management, specializing in human resource management in the Lucas College and Graduate School of Business.
 He holds a law degree from UCLA and doctoral degree from Purdue University.
 His teaching and research include employment discrimination, professional career mobility and related legal issues.

 Stoyu Ivanov is an associate professor of accounting and finance and assistant director of the Center for Banking and Financial Services.
 In addition, he is a Nancie Fimbel Investment Fellow in the Lucas College and Graduate School of Business.
 He holds a doctoral degree from the University of Nebraska.
 Ivanov teaches corporate finance, financial markets and institutions and real estate finance.
 His research focuses on exchange traded funds and indexing.